LPN to ASN PROGRAM

 - Take the required admission assessment test (see details below).

 - Participate in an admission interview process if requested.

 - Applicants with less than 10 earned university credit hours must submit ACT examination results with ASN application.

 - Applicants with 10 or more earned university credit hours must have a cumulative grade point average of 2.75 or greater.

-- Grade point average for the applicant with either an earned bachelor’s degree or higher or Licensed Practical Nurse (LPN) will be calculated using only the ASN Program’s required non-nursing courses.
+- Grade point average for the applicant with either an earned bachelor’s degree or higher will be calculated using only the ASN Program’s required non-nursing courses.